maxmind/GeoIP2-python/README.rst

 -----------------------------

-For details on the possible errors returned by the web service itself, see https://dev.maxmind.com/geoip/docs/web-services?lang=en for the GeoIP2 Precision web service docs.
+For details on the possible errors returned by the web service itself, see https://dev.maxmind.com/geoip/docs/web-services?lang=en for the GeoIP2 web service docs.

 If the web service returns an explicit error document, this is thrown as a